1840 Pellerin Pictorial Broadside of the Paris - Saint Germain Railroad

 Description

 Created to celebrate the first dedicated passenger train in France, this c.
 1840 Imagerie Pellerin broadside is a view and map of the rail line between Paris and St.-Germain, the first rail line in the Île de France.
-Opened August 24, 1837, a completed journey along the just under 12-mile-long route took only twenty-eight minutes.
-The royal family, including Queen Marie- Amélie attended, although King Louis-Philippe was notably absent.
-The French government had been concerned about the 'risks' involved and dissuaded him from participating.
-It opened to the public on August 26.
-The opening was a major social event in Paris; over 18,000 Parisians rode on the first day.
-Travelers and newspapers announced the accomplishment with fanfare, stating that the day before getting to St.-Germain would have been 'a trip', whereas the day the rail line opened it was no more difficult than 'leaving your house'.
-Put another way, before the advent of the rail line, a trip to St.-Germain from the Tuileries by horse-drawn coach would have taken five or six hours.
+Launched on August 24, 1837, the train traversed its 12-mile of track in about twenty-eight minutes.
+The royal family, including Queen Marie-Amélie attended the opening, although King Louis-Philippe was notably absent - his handlers were concerned about the 'risks' involved and dissuaded him from participating.
+Over 18,000 Parisians rode the train on the first day.
+Travelers and newspapers announced the accomplishment with fanfare, stating that the day before getting to St.-Germain would have been 'a trip', whereas the day the rail line opened, it was no more difficult than 'leaving your house.'
+Indeed, before the rail line, a trip to St.-Germain from the Tuileries by horse-drawn coach would have taken 5-6 hours.

 Publication History and Census